sumn2u/learn-javascript/en/single-thread-nature.md

+---
+layout: editorial
+chapter: 15
+pageNumber: 74
+description: JavaScript is a popular programming language primarily known for its use in web development.
+One of the key characteristics that sets JavaScript apart from many other languages is its single-threaded nature.
+This means that JavaScript code is executed in a single, main thread of the browser or runtime environment.
+---

+# Chapter 15
 # The Single-Threaded Nature of JavaScript

 JavaScript is a popular programming language primarily known for its use in web development.
 One of the key characteristics that sets JavaScript apart from many other languages is its single-threaded nature.
 This means that JavaScript code is executed in a single, main thread of the browser or runtime environment.